Three night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ optional tour to Jordan!)

 We also visit the Ben Ezra Synagogue.

 Second of 3 nights in Cairo.
-Meridian Pyramids Hotel or similar.
+Le Meridian Pyramids Hotel or similar.
 Breakfast & Dinner.

 Memphis + Saqqara

-This morning we have a relaxing start before we take a guided tour of the Old Kingdom capital of Memphis where we see a gigantic statue of Pharaoh Ramses II.
+This morning we take a guided tour of the Old Kingdom capital of Memphis where we see a gigantic statue of Pharaoh Ramses II.
 At the Old Kingdom burial site of Saqqara we see the Step Pyramid of King Zoser, a precursor of the Great Pyramids.

 Third of 3 nights in Cairo.
 Meridian Pyramids Hotel or similar.
 Breakfast & Dinner.